yymmaa0000/flyff_bots/README.md

   <p align="center">
 	This is a project I built on top of the original forked FlyFF vision bot.
 I have made the bot compatible with Flyff Universe.
 	Please get familiar with the original project first before reaading the rest.
+	Addionally, inspired by the original project, I also created a healing bot.
 	<br />
 	:warning: Windows only :warning:
     <br />